scikit-beam/scikit-beam/doc/warnings.rst

 .. doctest-skip-all

-Astropy uses the Python :mod:`warnings` module to issue warning messages.
+Scikit-beam uses the Python :mod:`warnings` module to issue warning messages.
 The details of using the warnings module are general to Python, and apply to any Python software that uses this system.
 The user can suppress the warnings using the python command line argument ``-W"ignore"`` when starting an